 Getting Your Permit on the "Rush" List

-- A date when the company absolutely, positively must know the Agency's decision on a permit application, and
+- A date when the company absolutely must know the Agency's decision on a permit application

 The information on costs is used to give us a general idea on the significance of the project to the company.
 We prioritize our work generally by the dates permittees give us.
 However, because of the large number of permits we are reviewing at any given time (typically 100 or more permit recommendations are under review), because of the large number of requests we get for "rush" processing (typically 10 to 20 are on the rush list at any given time), because of possible delays due to comments from U.S. EPA, the public or permittees, and because we cannot predict what problems we will have with the permit recommendations that require additional work, we cannot guarantee decision dates.
 However, this process can significantly reduce the time it takes to have a permit reviewed.